 At this point the hull is resting on the false bottom at a depth of about 30 m.
 A pneumatic system will be used to empty the water gradually from the caissons on both sides of the wreck, giving the sufficient shove to push it upwards.
 On completion of the emptying process, a section of about 18 m will remain submerged.

-The efforts being made and investments in resources and materials are also demonstrated by an increase of about USD 100 million on the initial cost forecast, for a total estimated budget of around 400 million USD.
+The efforts being made and investments in resources and materials are also demonstrated by an increase of about USD 100 million on the initial cost forecast, for a total estimated budget of over 500 million Euro.

 The plan to re-float the hull in one piece gives top priority to minimising environmental impact, sea and land, to protecting Isola del Giglio’s tourism and economy and to ensuring the safest possible working conditions.